SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Members of the noble and spy castes maintain slim, lithe _' hodies achieved through moderate exercise and carnivorous ' diet.
-Those of the warrior and slaver castes consume more “Starches and build more bulky muscles while preserving an
+Those of the warrior and slaver castes consume more "Starches and build more bulky muscles while preserving an

 , appealing appearance.
 Most Barathax take part in personal combat training, which keeps their reﬂexes sharp and their